 Compliance with the HELC and WC provisions is determined by FSA and NRCS.
 Determinations are recorded in FSA's automated HELC and WC compliance records.
-Each year RMA will obtain, between June 1 and July 1, FSA's automated HELC and WC compliance records.
+Each year RMA will obtain, between June 1 and July 1, a list of all producers who are ineligible for premium subsidy because of HELC and WC violation.
 Beginning July 1 of the reinsurance year, AIPs may request information on their insured's premium subsidy eligibility status.
 Information for requesting such information is contained in Appendix III.
 It is the person's responsibility to ensure they are in compliance with the HELC and WC provisions.
 A person who is not in compliance with the HELC and WC provisions, and has exhausted all administrative appeals at the time RMA receives FSA's automated HELC and WC compliance records, will be ineligible for premium subsidy on all policies and plans of insurance for the entire subsequent reinsurance year.
 See Para.
 457 for situations when additional time is provided to comply with a conservation or mitigation plan, and Para.
 458 for exemptions that may apply.

 Example: Insured D has had form AD-1026 on file with FSA for several years.
-On March 9, 2016, NRCS determines Insured D is not complying with the approved conservation plan for their highly erodible land.
-On May 11, 2016, Insured D has exhausted all administrative appeals and the NRCS determination of a HELC violation is final.
+On March 9, 2018, NRCS determines Insured D is not complying with the approved conservation plan for their highly erodible land.
+On May 11, 2018, Insured D has exhausted all administrative appeals and the NRCS determination of a HELC violation is final.
 FSA updates their HELC and WC compliance records to indicate Insured D is not in compliance with the HELC provisions and all administrative appeals have been exhausted.
-Insured D will be ineligible for premium subsidy on all policies and plans of insurance for the 2017 reinsurance year.
+Insured D will be ineligible for premium subsidy on all policies and plans of insurance for the 2019 reinsurance year.